julia-dizhak/code-examples/README.md

   <summary>What happens?
 What you will see in console?</summary>

    first case, test1() - function declaration.
-JS interpreter moves function declaration to the top of their containing scope (this called hoisting).
+JS interpreter moves function declaration to the top of their containing scope (hoisting).
 That's why you can use function declaration before you declare it.
   <pre>
-    in console // test1
+    in console -> test1
   </pre>

    in the second case, test2() declared as function expression, which are not hoisted, you can't use before define them ->    function doesn't exist
    <pre>
+      var - test2 is not a function
      const/let - cannot access 'test2' before initialization
-     var - test2 is not a function
    </pre>
 </details>